-Full time staff employed for 240 days per year will earn one day of leave for each month of active service for a total twelve days per fiscal year.
-These twelve days can be used for sickness or annual leave.
+Eligible full time Operations and Vocational staff hired after October 31, 2015 and employed for 240 days per year will be granted three (3) days of leave upon completion of six (6) months of continued full time employment.
+After six (6) months of continued full time employment, 240 days per year employees in Operations and Vocational Departments will earn one-half (1/2) day of annual leave for each month of active service for a total of six (6) days per year.
+These six (6) days can be used for sickness or annual leave.
 If the days are used for sick leave, CARC's Sick Leave Policy will apply.

 Leave must be taken during the fiscal year earned and is not cumulative from one year to the next.
 Up to five days of earned annual leave may be carried over to the next fiscal year for use by August 31.
 Any exception must be approved by the Executive Director and Program Director.

 Non exempt and exempt employees can take leave for the number of days earned without regard to length of employment.
-When an employee has one full year of uninterrupted service, the employee can request up to five days of advance leave from the current fiscal year.
 Requests for annual leave should be submitted by the employee at least one month prior to a planned leave and must be approved by the employee's immediate supervisor and program director.
 Efforts will be made to approve desired annual leave dates subject to work requirements.
 Any exceptions must be approved by the Executive Director and Program Director.

 Extended sick leave without pay will be granted for qualifying employees as mandated by the Family & Medical Leave act.
 All other sick leave is covered by the following provisions: